New Zealand Customs Service: Responsibilities

-Customs is a law enforcement agency in its own right, and is responsible for intercepting contraband, and checks international travelers and their baggage, as well as cargo and mail, for banned or prohibited items.
+Customs is a law enforcement agency in its own right, and is responsible for intercepting contraband, and checks international travellers and their baggage, as well as cargo and mail, for banned or prohibited items.
 Contrary to popular belief, it is not responsible for biosecurity items such as food and other agricultural items declared at ports of entry - this is the responsibility for the Ministry for Primary Industries.
 Customs is also responsible for assessing and collecting Customs duties, excise taxes and Goods and Services Tax on imports and protecting New Zealand businesses against illegal trade.
 It is second only to the Inland Revenue Department for the amount of revenue it collects for the New Zealand Government.
 It exercises controls over restricted and prohibited imports and exports, including objectionable material (such as child sex abuse images), drugs, firearms and hazardous waste and also collects import and export data.

 Customs is responsible for documentation of all imports and exports (in 2006/7 this was 47 million imports and 33 million exports).
 Since 1999 all documentation to Customs has been electronic.

 Customs works closely with New Zealand's other border agencies, the Ministry for Primary Industries, the Aviation Security Service (AvSec) and Immigration New Zealand.
 It also works very closely with the New Zealand Police and the Organised and Financial Crime Agency of New Zealand in joint operations involving the importation of drugs, and with the Department of Conservation on the management of items that are subject to CITES.

 Customs established the Trade Single Window in 2013 to provide a single place to lodge import and export documents with all of New Zealand Government.

 Whilst an unarmed agency, some Customs officers are authorised to carry handcuffs and make arrests in relation to offences relating to the importation of drugs and other prohibited goods.

-Customs is also the administrative body of the New Zealand Government responsible for the domestic collection and control of excise tax on tobacco and alcohol.

-Pseudoephedrine

-Customs officers continue to make significant seizures of pseudoephedrine, a precursor for Methamphetamine.
-Open source media and Customs reporting to government suggests that pseudoephedrine makes up the large majority of Customs seizures.
-These seizures have resulted in multiple arrests and successful prosecutions by Customs and Police officers.

-In October 2010, then Comptroller of Customs Martyn Dunne advised a New Zealand Parliament committee that 796 kg of Pseudoephedrine, with a value of $90 million, had been seized in the nine months to 30 September, compared with 733 kg for the whole year in 2009.
-It was later revealed that Customs seized over a tonne of pseudoephedrine in 2010.
+Rank badges

 Office locations

 Customs officers are based at the main cities in New Zealand, as well as a number of smaller ports.
 Its headquarters is in Wellington, New Zealand's capital city.
 Customs also has liaison officers based at the following overseas locations: Bangkok, Beijing, Brussels, Canberra, Hong Kong, Jakarta, London, Los Angeles and Washington D.C.